jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 The CAP theorem provides a tool to make design choices while building a distributed system.

-Cassandra is an AP system, Mongo DB is CP.
+Cassandra is an AP system, distributed Redis is AP system, etcd is CP system, Mongo DB is CP.
 MySQL is a CA system, but it’s not distributed.

 ![Some Examples](https://github.com/jeffreytse/jekyll-jeffreytse-blog/assets/9413601/6124bfa7-4ecc-4d38-8014-f403c465f3f2)

+Before designing the architecture, do consider whether the business is an AP model or a CP model.

 #### ACID Theorem

+Transactions have four properties: atomicity, consistency, isolation, and persistence.
+These four properties are commonly referred to as ACID characteristics.
 ACID compliance guarantees the validity of data in events of errors, hardware, or power failures.

 - Atomicity
   - All the changes which are part of a single transaction are performed or